Larry Gadon

 Lorenzo "Larry" Gacilo Gadon (born March 1, 1958) is a Filipino politician and disbarred lawyer who currently serves as the Presidential Adviser for Poverty Alleviation for President Bongbong Marcos since 2023.
-Gadon ran for a senatorial seat in 2016, 2019 and 2022 election, all of which were unsuccessful.
+Gadon ran for a senatorial seat in the 2016, 2019 and 2022 elections, all of which were unsuccessful.
 Gadon has gained notoriety for his use of vulgar language and his hardline stance against perceived liberals and communists.
 Since 2019, he is one of the co-hosts of Karambola on DWIZ-AM.

 Early life and education

 Gadon was born on March 1, 1958, in Roxas, Oriental Mindoro to Sulpicio Gadon and Lazarita Gacilo.

 He obtained both his Bachelor of Science in Commerce and Bachelor of Laws from Far Eastern University.
 He later passed the 1992 Philippine Bar Examination, which at that year had the lowest passing percentage (17.25%) in decades.

 Career

 Gadon (right) is sworn in by President Bongbong Marcos (left) as Presidential Adviser on Poverty Alleviation in June 2023.

 Gadon served as the Managing Partner of Gadon and Associates Law Office and as an Associate at Antonio Abad and Associates Law Office.
 He also served as Chairman of APU, AsiaGroup Philippines, Vice President of Kolonwel Trading Corporation, and Director of health institutions such as Our Lady of Lourdes International Medical Center and Perpetual Help Hospital Manila.

 Gadon was part of the legal team and adviser of former President Gloria Macapagal Arroyo.